Mantesh-git/Zepto-SQL-data-analysis-project/README.md

   outOfStock BOOLEAN,
   quantity INTEGER
 );

-2️⃣ Data Import
+2. Data Import

-Imported data using \copy command in PostgreSQL.

-Fixed encoding issues by saving the CSV file in UTF-8 format.
+Loaded CSV using pgAdmin's import feature.

+If you're not able to use the import feature, write this code instead:

    \copy zepto(category,name,mrp,discountPercent,availableQuantity,
             discountedSellingPrice,weightInGms,outOfStock,quantity)
   FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');
+Faced encoding issues (UTF-8 error), which were fixed by saving the CSV file using CSV UTF-8 format.

-3️⃣ Data Exploration
+3. 🔍 Data Exploration

-Counted total records to understand dataset size.
+Counted the total number of records in the dataset

-Viewed sample records to inspect data format.
+Viewed a sample of the dataset to understand structure and content

-Checked for null values across columns.
+Checked for null values across all columns

-Identified distinct product categories.
+Identified distinct product categories available in the dataset

-Compared in-stock vs out-of-stock product counts.
+Compared in-stock vs out-of-stock product counts

-Analyzed SKU duplication due to different packaging and sizes.
+Detected products present multiple times, representing different SKUs

-4️⃣ Data Cleaning
+4. 🧹 Data Cleaning

-Removed records where MRP or discounted price was zero.
+Identified and removed rows where MRP or discounted selling price was zero

-Converted prices from paise to rupees for readability.
+Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability

-Handled missing or invalid entries to improve data integrity.

-5️⃣ Business Insights
+5. 📊 Business Insights

-✅ Identified top 10 products with the best discounts
+Found top 10 best-value products based on discount percentage

-✅ Listed high-MRP products currently out of stock
+Identified high-MRP products that are currently out of stock

-✅ Estimated potential revenue by category
+Estimated potential revenue for each product category

-✅ Filtered expensive products (MRP > ₹500) with minimal discounts
+Filtered expensive products (MRP > ₹500) with minimal discount

-✅ Ranked categories with the highest average discounts
+Ranked top 5 categories offering highest average discounts

-✅ Calculated price per gram to find the most cost-effective products
+Calculated price per gram to identify value-for-money products

-✅ Grouped products into Low, Medium, and Bulk weight categories for better analysis
+Grouped products based on weight into Low, Medium, and Bulk categories give me structured that i can add in readme.md

-📈 Technologies Used

-PostgreSQL (SQL)

-pgAdmin for database management

-Data cleaning and transformation techniques

-Exploratory data analysis (EDA)

-Business insight derivation using SQL queries